4 Myths UK Telecoms Service Providers Want You to Believe

 Myth #1: Each ISP has its own fibre network

 You may believe that each Internet Service Provider (ISP) has its own dedicated fibre network.
-In reality, most ISPs in London resell legacy Openreach infrastructure rather than relying on a network they built.
+In reality, most business ISPs in London resell legacy Openreach infrastructure rather than relying on a network they built.
 This leads to unreliable connections and slow speeds for their customers.

 Vorboss is the only ISP in London that has purpose-built its fibre network from scratch, using the latest technology and design.
 We are the only vertically integrated ISP dedicated to business in London, owning the network and service end-to-end.
 This gives us complete control and responsibility over our network, delivery, infrastructure, and customer experience.